-Facilitating broad participation of the community is the third aspect of community participation emphasized as important during the planning of the project.
-The implementation of the "counting questionnaire" involve every community member, thus everyone had an opportunity to be involved.
+Facilitating the broad participation of the community is the third aspect of community participation emphasized as important during the planning of the project.
+The implementation of the "counting questionnaire" involved every community member, thus everyone had an opportunity to become aware of the community-based monitoring process.
 Since the local language in Lutsel K'e is Chipewyan many of these "counting questionnaire" home-visits were conducted by the researchers in their Aboriginal language.
 Home-visits were the most successful means of including large numbers of community members in the project.
-"Workshop Evaluations" were also held to ensure that local people were included in the analysis of results.
+Evaluation workshops were also held to ensure that local people were included in the analysis of results.